Senior Living History: 1930 - 1939

 “The pressure for relief to the elderly did not come so much from the old people as it came from their children.
 Their children needed help… Sometimes people seemed to feel that it was greedy old people who wanted something for themselves, but it was much more their children, who wished to be relieved of the burden.
 The law said that children must support their parents, their grandparents, their children, their grandchildren, their brothers and sisters.
 Those laws were sometimes enforced very brutally.”
 (University of California/Berkeley Oral Histories Project, Helen Valeska Bary)

-As the depression wore on, private charities and benevolent societies couldn’t keep up with the demands for assistance, and the people they would otherwise have helped had to rely on public welfare instead.
-Local governments couldn’t care for the exploding numbers of poor people on their welfare rolls and turned to the states for help in meeting their obligations.
+As the Depression wore on, private charities and benevolent societies couldn’t keep up with the demands for assistance.
+The people they would otherwise have helped had to rely on public welfare instead.
+Local governments couldn’t care for the exploding numbers of poor people on their welfare rolls and turned to the states to help eet their obligations.
 The states couldn’t operate with deficit budgets or issue new money to pay their obligations, but the federal government could, so the states began to look to the federal government for help.

 A 1937 Social Security pamphlet said,